 The Sony WH-1000XM2 have a bit more latency than the than the original MDR-1000X.
 This redesign seems to focus more on improving sound quality and addding sound quality codec options than on low latency.
 So while the WH-1000XM2 will be good for streaming audio, they won't be ideal for watching videos.
 If you need to watch movies either use them wired or get the Audio-Technica ATH-M50x for their wired connection and good sound.

 The Sony WH-1000Xm2 are a well-built and premium looking noise-canceling headset.
 They have a good sound and lots of customization options thanks to the new app support.
 They're also one of the best noise canceling headphones we've measured which makes them a good choice for commuters and travelers.
 However, their bulky design might not be as versatile as some of the headphones they are often compared to.
+See our recommendations for the best wireless over-ear headphones.

 The Sony WH-1000XM3 are a better headset than the Sony WH-1000XM2 although not by much.
 The XM3 have a more comfortable over-ear fit thanks to the headband redesign and softer ear cup pads.
 They also have better noise cancellation, mostly due to their lower self-noise and a better battery life performance, with a customizable auto-off timer, and a quick charging USB type C connector.
 This makes them a bit more convenient in case you forget to charge them overnight.
 On the other hand, the XM2 now offer a better value for your money since they are now at a lower price point than the XM3.
 They also have a great noise isolation performance and a decently well-balanced sound quality that's not very different from the XM3.
 Their metal headband also feels slightly more unique than that of the Xm3 and gives them a slightly more classy look and feel.